rastanton/GAMMA/README.md

   -f, --fasta:         Writes out a multifasta file of the gene matches

-  -g, -gff:            Generates a general feature format (.gff) file of the output gene matches
+  -g, --gff:            Generates a general feature format (.gff) file of the output gene matches

+  -n, --name:            Writes the output name in front of each gene match line in the .gamma output file

+  -l, --headless:            Removes the column headers in the .gamma output file

   -i, --identity:      The minimum nucleotide sequence identiy % used by the Blat search, input as an integer (i.e., "-i 95" for a 95% threshold), default is 90